 - 3 Tablespoons of Gluten Free Apricot Jam - I love this one from Amazon.

 - 1 1/2 Tablespoons of red wine or white vinegar

 - In a small bowl, add the jam and wine/vinegar and whisk together with a fork until well blended.

-- Use right away or store in a sealed, airtight continer in the fridge – perhaps back in the jam jar, for up to 2 weeks.
+- Use right away or store in a sealed, airtight container in the fridge - perhaps back in the jam jar, for up to 2 weeks.

 Duck sauce is mostly gluten-free.

 But we cannot definitively confirm that this is the case for every brand, recipe, or restaurant.

 A lot has to do with how they cook, not just what they include.